Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 <br>

 All programming languages have 'quirks' that you need to be aware of.
 In Java, you must note (principally) that

 * It is <span style="color: var(--highlight)">case sensitive</span> : hello and HELLO are not the same, int a = 2; and int A  = 2; are not the same
-* You need to <span style="color: var(--highlight)">define the type of variable</span> : Java does not have an interpreter, therefore it cannot 'guess' or 'assume' the type of a variable
+* You need to <span style="color: var(--highlight)">define the type of variable</span> : Java is a strongly typed language, therefore it cannot 'guess' or 'assume' the type of a variable
 * You need to <span style="color: var(--highlight)">define the access modifiers</span> for the methods : public, private, protected, default
 * <span style="color: var(--highlight)">Automatic garbage collection</span> : you do not need to worry about the discarded objects and variables
 * <span style="color: var(--highlight)">NullPointerException</span> : is an exception that you will see a lot and will have to debug a lot.
 Java is not able to handle null pointers and therefore exits if the null is not manually handled